 If you or your family don’t have access to the money needed to pay for any future care you might need, making plans now is essential.
 If not, and a care home becomes the most sensible and practical option for you, when the time comes, your local council will take steps to ensure you can pay as much as possible towards your care home fees by selling your most valuable asset – your home.

 Understanding The Cost Of Care

+When it comes to understanding how to avoid selling your house to pay for care, you need to first understand the costs of care.
 To get the measure of your finances, the council will undertake a standard means test, taking into account any savings, investments, and pensions you have, as well as the value of your home.
 If your combined wealth is above £23,250 (£40,000 in Wales and £27,250 in Scotland), you’ll be expected to pay for your own care fees for the rest of your life.

 But if your wealth is under these figures, you could be eligible for help from your council, but you may still need to make a contribution.
 Either way, in many circumstances, it might not leave much, if anything, behind for your family to inherit.

 Care home fees can range anywhere from around £30,000 to £60,000 per year depending on individual needs and preferences and the level of care required.
 This is why it’s increasingly common to protect all your assets beforehand and understand how to avoid selling your house if and when you go into care.